philipturner/applegpuinfo/README.md

 # Apple GPU Info

-> TODO: Deploy to Homebrew and port to iOS.
+> TODO: Deploy to Homebrew, port to iOS.

 This is a mini-framework for querying parameters of an Apple-designed GPU.
 It also contains a command-line tool, `gpuinfo`, which reports information similarly to [clinfo](https://github.com/Oblomov/clinfo).
 It was co-authored with an AI.